danisztls/dotfiles/README.md

 | su      | user | /root      | yes     |
 | sudo su | root | /root      | no      |

 What basically happens is that `sudo` reset the environment variables while `su` just overwrite some of them.

+su manpage:
 > For backward compatibility, su defaults to not change the current directory and to only set the environment variables HOME and SHELL  (plus
 > USER  and LOGNAME if the target user is not root).
 It is recommended to always use the --login option (instead of its shortcut -) to avoid
-> side effects caused by mixing environments. — su manpage
+> side effects caused by mixing environments.

+sudo manpage:
-> When sudo executes a command, the security policy specifies the execution environment for the command. — sudo manpage
+> When sudo executes a command, the security policy specifies the execution environment for the command.

 And that policy is to unset all variables unless `Defaults env_reset` in `/etc/sudoers` is changed to `Defaults !env_reset`.
 Despite I despising typing `sudo` before every command, it is indeed more robust and safer than `su` for use with desktop environments.
 At least by default.

 #### "So what if you want to make vim or whatever else work with `su`?"

 First you have to link or copy your vim configuration to `/root` and if you use `$VIMINIT` you can't run `sudo su`.
 If you link the files you are increasing surface for root privilege escalation and copying the files, even if automated, is avoidable boring maintenance.

-Also you would not want to have a one thousand lines vim config causing problems when things fall apart and you have to log in as root as last resort to restore the system.
+Also you would not want to have a `vimrc` over one 1K lines causing problems when things fall apart and you have to log in as root as last resort to restore the system.

 #### "So what if I want to use `sudo` for that."